PercyNguyen7/Percy-s-Prototype-3/README.md

 # Iterative: Figment of Imagination

 Question for playtesters:
 1. Did you manage to escape the haunted park?
-If yes, how did you manage to find the way out and how long did it take approximately?
+If yes, how did you manage to find the way out and how long did it take to escape/give up?
 2. Were the hidden hints helpful/clear enough to guide you to escape the park?
 3. What could be the plot/story behind this iterative?
 4. What are your thoughts regarding the aesthetic / ambience of the park?